Demographics of the Democratic Party (United States): Native Americans

 The Democratic Party also has strong support among certain tribes of the Native American population.
 Though now a small percentage of the population (virtually non-existent in some regions), most Native American precincts vote Democratic in margins exceeded only by African Americans.

 Modern-day Democratic Native American politicians include former Congressman and former United States Under Secretary of the Army Brad Carson of Oklahoma, Lieutenant Governor Byron Mallott of Alaska, Principal Chief Bill John Baker of the Cherokee Nation, and Governor Bill Anoatubby of the Chickasaw Nation.

 In 2018, Democrats Deb Haaland of New Mexico and Sharice Davids of Kansas became the first Native American women ever elected to Congress.
 Democrat Peggy Flanagan was also elected in 2018 and currently serves as Lieutenant Governor of Minnesota.
 Flanagan is the second Native American woman to be elected to statewide executive office in U.S. history and the highest-ranking Native woman to be elected to executive office.

 Religion

 Buddhist and Hindu Americans

 Both Buddhist and Hindu Americans tend to vote Democratic.
 In the 2008 presidential election, Buddhists supported Obama by 86% while Hindus backed Barack Obama by around 82%.
 In the 2012 presidential election, Obama again received 84% of the Buddhist vote while Hindus backed him by 82%.
 In the 2020 presidential election, majority of Buddhist voters (73%) chose Joe Biden for president.
 Similarly, most Hindu voters (77%) supported Biden.
 As of 2022, both Buddhist and both Hindu members of Congress are Democrats.

 Christian Americans

 As of 2021, every Democratic United States President, Democratic United States Vice President, and Democratic presidential nominee has been a Christian.
 According to the Pew Research Center, 78.4% of Democrats in the 116th United States Congress were Christian.

-However, the vast majority of white evangelical and white born-again Christians favor the Republican Party.
+However, the vast majority of white evangelical and Latter-day Saint Christians favor the Republican Party.